Rentals

 Details:

 Expand your science knowledge, learn about plants and animals, hike 2-5 miles daily, play games, and experience natural areas around our region.
 Campers will spend four days at the Tualatin Hills Nature Park, with field trips on Wednesdays.
 Bring lunch, a full-sized water bottle, two snacks, and a backpack daily.
 Field trips are subject to change.
 A few themes will be repeated twice over the summer, and camps with the same theme will have the same content.
-A $30 deposit option is available for this camp The Indigenous peoples of the Northwest rely on the land for food, medicine, and various essentials that sustain their way of life.
-Discover the plants and animals they utilize and try your hand at creating some similar items.
-Together, we’ll forage for edible plants, craft baskets, and explore ways to care for our local ecosystems.
-Field Trip: Ridgefield National Wildlife Refuge
+A $30 deposit option is available for this camp.
+Join Percy, Annabeth, Grover, and the heroes of Mount Olympus on a quest to discover the mysteries of the ocean, the water cycle, and creatures that live in shallow water and the deep sea.
+Field Trip: Oswald West State Park

 Notes: